DataJew/Credit_Risk_Analysis/README.md

 F1 Score = 2*(Recall * Precision) / (Recall + Precision)
 ***What percent of positive predictions were correct?***

 How many predictions are True and how many are False.
-More specifically, True Positives, False Positives, True negatives and False Negatives are used to predict the metrics of a classification report as shown below.
+More specifically, True Positives, False Positives, True negatives and False Negatives are used to predict the metrics of a classification report as shown below:

 ### Oversampling

-**RandomOverSample:**
+***RandomOverSample***
 ![image](https://github.com/DataJew/Credit_Risk_Analysis/blob/main/Resources/images/CM%20-%20Naive%20Random%20Oversampling.png)

-**SMOTE**
+***SMOTE***
 ![image](https://github.com/DataJew/Credit_Risk_Analysis/blob/main/Resources/images/CM%20-%20SMOTE%20Oversampling.png)